carlitosdummy/url-shortener/README.md

 ## Quick Usage

-If you want to use the application quickly without installing it locally, you can visit the live version of the application at [yourwebsite.com](http://yourwebsite.com).
+If you want to use the application quickly without installing it locally, you can visit the live version of the application [here](https://dummy-url-shortener.netlify.app/).

 ## Features